 It’s important to remember that all the expenses you have for your primary home will also be duplicated in your rental property – including mortgage, insurance, taxes, utilities, maintenance and so on.
 Also, if your rental property isn’t located in the vicinity where you live, you’ll want to consider hiring a local property manager, so keep this in mind when you’re factoring in your costs.

-Landlords pay reduced taxes thanks to certain property expenses being deducted from your rental income
+Important: Landlords pay reduced taxes thanks to certain property expenses being deducted from your rental income.

 You also pay reduced taxes as a landlord thanks to certain property expenses such as property taxes, insurance, management fees, maintenance costs and utility bills (when included in the rent), interest and bank charges, and advertising costs being deducted from your rental income.